ErroneousBee/ACGWiki/README.md

 git pull

 # Now do the merge from main to release.
-git merge main
-# You may have to supply some text describing whats being merged, it is OK to be vague here.
 # There should be no conflicts, if there are, resolve them and commit using VSCode.
+git merge main -m "Publish from main branch"

 # We could build the site locally and use VSCode Live Server to check the website looks ok
 npm install